Ada Lee: Early years

-Ada Lee was born in Springfield, Ohio and grew up there in a musical family.
+Of African American heritage, Ada Lee was born in Springfield, Ohio and grew up there in a musical family.
 Her father was a professional trumpeter who played all over Ohio with his own band.
 Her mother also played piano and organ and sang.
 From the time Ada was in junior high school she took her singing seriously and studied intensively with teachers in Springfield and at the Dayton Conservatory of Music.
 Her training was formal, and most of the songs on which she worked were classical.
 Jazz and popular music were not left out of her training, however.
 While in high school, she sang with the Bus Palmer Band of Springfield on weekends, and began appearing on local radio programs.
 Later, while studying at the Dayton Conservatory, she sang with bands in Dayton and Cincinnati.
 During that period, she won the Wendy Berrie Talent Show contest on WHIO-TV in Dayton.
 As a result, she was awarded a scholarship to Wilberforce University, where she continued her musical studies.

 After leaving university, she remained in Ohio for a year, during which time she came to the attention of Count Basie and Lionel Hampton, and sang local dates with both bands.
 In 1957 she began receiving wider notice, with bookings at the Apollo Theater in New York and The Flame Show Bar in Detroit.
 Her big break came in 1960 when George Wein, the organizer of the Newport and other jazz festivals, heard her in Buffalo.
 He not only booked her for the Buffalo Jazz Festival that year, but became her personal manager.